How to Become an OBGYN in 5 Steps

 Step 2: Earn a Bachelor's Degree

-You can focus many undergraduate majors on a pre-medicine track to prepare for medical school with courses in anatomy, chemistry, biology, genetics and physics.
+Although there is no OBGYN major, you can focus many undergraduate majors on a pre-medicine track to prepare for medical school with courses in anatomy, chemistry, biology, genetics, and physics.
 If you take enough science electives to satisfy medical school prerequisites, you won't necessarily need a science-related major.

 Step 3: Go to Medical School

+The next step to pursuing a career as an OBGYN requires attending medical school.
 In order to enroll at a typical U.S. medical school, you must score high on the Medical College Admission Test (MCAT), a program of the Association of the American Medical Colleges.
-Taken electronically, it contains four sections dealing with physical sciences, verbal reasoning, writing and biological sciences (www.aamc.org).
+Taken electronically, it contains four sections dealing with physical sciences, verbal reasoning, writing, and biological sciences (www.aamc.org).

 For the first two years of medical school, you'll take in-depth science courses and learn medical terminology and practices.
 In the third and fourth years, you'll undergo hands-on training at a clinic or hospital.
 A rotation in obstetrics and gynecology will be a part of your clinical experience while earning your M.D.